RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 Despite feeling like a powerful presence, their new company was just shorter than both Trouble and Debug.
 Something about how they stood and as though at attention made the hairs on Trouble's neck stand on end.

 "Miss Bruce, it's nice to see you again."
-Bug said, Trouble recognised the pattern as what they'd been practicing a moment ago.
+Bug said, Trouble recognized the rhythm as what they'd been rehearsing a moment ago.

 "Miss Bruce?!
 Ha haa.
 You're an adult now Deh, you're allowed to call me Sinéad."
-Sinéad turned and looked Trouble over.
+They turned and looked Trouble over before continuing with Debug.
 "Are you trying to match your underfed friend here?
 You two look cute together."
 Trouble felt themselves blushing very hard.
 This lady was very disarming, she could understand why Bug was nervous.
-Someone this aggressive in a conversation couldn't be mislead with their guile, and that lack of control probably scared them, even if they were friends.
+Someone this aggressive in a conversation couldn't be mislead with their guile, and that lack of control probably scared them, even if they seemed like they were friends.

 "This is my friend, Princess."
 Debug said matter-of-factly.
 "They've got some issues with their ex who's a...swine heard.
-Their completion is a lot more vibrant under their makeup."
+Their complexation is a lot more vibrant under their makeup."
 Trouble lost track of what Bug was trying to say, she was stuck on the fact both her and Bug had picked the same fake name.
 Now Trouble understood better the smile Brun had when she had blurted the same name out all that time ago.

 "Ohh, we'll do let me know if I can help.
 I'm working out at the head office now.
 They kept promoting me for some reason.
 So I can boss a lowly swine heard around, if you've got the dirt."
 Trouble felt entirely lost as she refocused back on the conversation, unsure how it had changed to being about farm workers.
 One thing Trouble did know was where she had heard that commanding tone from before, it was so similar to how Bug spoke when she thought things were serious.
 Trouble was immediately taken aback when Sinéad spoke without that tone.
 "Pet, I missed you.
 You didn't call, or write."